netjinho/AnalyzerForIDS/README.md

 # AnalyzerForIDS

-For running the front-enf:
+For running the front-end:

  $ cd framework

  $ ./run.sh